i8degrees/redstone-university/src/Part-I--Foundations/01_Input-Register/draft.md

 *   **OFF = 0**
 *   **ON = 1**

 That's it!
-Every single thing your computer does—from displaying this text, to playing a song, to running a complex game—is ultimately just a massive, coordinated manipulation of these simple 1s and 0s.
+Every single thing your computer does, from displaying this text, to playing a song, to running a complex game, is ultimately just a massive, coordinated manipulation of these simple 1s and 0s.
 Each individual `1` or `0` is called a **bit**, which is short for "binary digit."

 So, how can we possibly represent a big number like `13` with just 1s and 0s?
 We use the same trick as our decimal system: we use columns with different values.
 But instead of ones, tens, and hundreds, our binary columns simply double each time.